-The vibratory finishing process moves a mass of media, parts, and compound within the confinement of a machine.
-The machine provides a source of containment as well as the means to provide the motion.
-The media and compound continuously scrub the surface of the workpieces providing the desired finish.
+The vibratory finishing process is the movement of a mass of media, parts, water, and compounds within the confinement of a machine.
+The machine provides a source of containment as well as the means to provide the motion required for finishing.
+The media and compound work in conjunction to clean the surface of the work pieces providing the desired finish.
 Bowls and tubs are the most common configurations of vibratory equipment.
-Vibratory processes are often used to deburr, burnish, descale, clean and polish.
+Vibratory processes are often used to deburr, burnish, descale, clean, and polish.

-Vibratory tumbling media is typically a pre formed abrasive that is used to remove unwanted materials or create a polished surface finish to very low Ra values.
+Vibratory tumbling media is typically a preformed abrasive that is used to remove unwanted matter from a surface or create a polished finish to very low Ra values.
 The compound and the media work together in providing a consistent finish.

-Tumbling media comes in many different shapes, sizes, and materials.
-Three factors to consider when deciding on tumbling media is the shape, size, and material.
-Typical vibratory media configurations:
+Tumbling media comes in many different shapes, sizes, and compositions.
+Three factors to consider when deciding on tumbling media is the shape, size, and type.
+Typical vibratory media types are:

 Steel media is a very popular form of media for burnishing and polishing.
 It can also be used on aluminum or brass components.
 Steel media does last for a long time with proper maintenance and housekeeping guidelines.
 Steel media does take specific equipment for processing due to its high bulk density.